mcguirecooper/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+I always list everything I bought from the grocery store each week to remind me of all my meal, snack, beverage, and dessert options for the week.
+I do this manually but I believe object classification has become good enough to assist in this.

-Who is involved:
+Who is involved: Persons

-What is making noises:

-When:

-Where:

-Task Goals:
+What is making noises (alerts): Speaker plays tone to alert user that the object has been classified as something.

+When: Coming back from grocery shopping

+Where: On counter in home, or in front of refridgerator

+Task Goals: To list all the things bought at the grocery store for reference (receipts suck).
+To classify every object put in front of it and get the user to confirm the classification.

-When to stand out:
+When to stand out: When the user presses a button to engage the device for a new classification.

-When to blend in:
+When to blend in: Any other time.
+No functionality else.

-Implicit behaviors:
+Implicit behaviors: Remember what you bought and do not waste anything.

-Explicit behaviors:
+Explicit behaviors: Chime in on classification when prompted.

 ### Part C
 ### Test the interaction prototype